 5 years ago my father challenged me to 3 months of sobriety.
 I challenged him with 3 months of a healthier lifestyle and a fitness program, we agreed to compete in the reeds lake triathlon together after or 90 days was up.
 We had such a blast together we wanted to take it to the next level.
 The next year we did the Grand Rapids Tri Olympic Distance together.
 Last year we did the MiTi Half-Iron distance together, and this year we’ll complete the MiTi Full-Iron distance together.
 It’s been such an experience to be able to compete in these events with my father, pushing the limits of our bodies and improving our mental and physical health every step, pedal, and stroke of the way.
 I’m a Network Engineer for S. Abraham & Sons during the day and dabble in semi-professional photography on the side.
 I live in Grandville with my good friend Evan, who also participates in the triathlon events with my father and I.

-I began supporting my husband and family members participating in triathlons in 2008.
+I began supporting my husband and family members participating in triathlons since 2008.
 I quickly learned what a fun, healthy, and community based sport it is.
 I love being a spectator, the excitement of the crowd, cheering on the participants, and I still get goose bumps watching people cross the finish line.
 My focus has been on giving back to the community with my time, efforts, and skills.
-I’ve been with Huntington Bank for 16 years, and working for a company that is also encouraging and supportive of the community, I have had the opportunity to get involved with some amazing organizations and meet some wonderful people.
-I’m currently a board member of Grand Rapids Sister Cities International, Huntington Women’s Advisory Board, and Inforum WMI Council.
+I have had the opportunity to get involved with some amazing organizations and meet some wonderful people.
+I’m currently a board member of Grand Rapids Sister Cities International, MI Women’s Foundation Women of Achievement & Courage, Spectrum Health Patient & Family Advisory Council, Rising Women Leaders Alumni, and Inforum WMI Council.
 I’ve also been involved with Athena, Junior Achievement, Gilda’s Club Red, American Cancer Society, YWCA and Women’s Resource Center.
 I live in Hudsonville, with my husband Christian, and our dog Hank who is a frequent spectator at the races as well.

 Web and Graphic Designer